ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 }

-Here, property “someObject” will not be found in “window”, then and in its prototype, in the prototype of the prototype etc. — the whole prototype chain will be analyzed, until it will be interrupted (i.e. one of prototypes will be equal to null; in this case it will be Object.prototype.[[Prototype]]); and in this case, by algorithm, undefined value will be returned.
+Here, property someObject is not found in window, then in its prototype, in the prototype of the prototype etc., and in this case, by the algorithm, undefined value is returned.

 if ('someObject' in window) {